 Isokinetic testing is often viewed as the gold standard for assessing muscle strength (Parraca et al. 2022; Dirnberger et al. 2013).
 Additionally, isokinetic exercise is an effective training modality for increasing muscular strength more generally (Ratamess et al. 2016) and for injury rehabilitation and prehabilitation (Coudeyre et al. 2016).
 However, isokinetic strength testing appears to be predominantly performed at the single-joint level, with a relative dearth of application and attention given towards multi-joint testing (Dvir & Müller, 2020).
 This is despite multi-joint strength assessments being more reflective of the nature of muscular functions in everyday life and sports (Paoli et al. 2017).
 Of the studies which have assessed the reliability of multi-joint isokinetic dynamometry, data supports this to be a moderately-to-highly reliable means of assessing both concentric and eccentric muscular force.
 For example, considering test-retest reliability of the Exerbotics squat device over two days using seventeen trained males, Stock and Luera (2014) reported ICC values of 0.74 and 0.70 for concentric and eccentric peak force, respectively.
-Reliability using the same device with a similar population group improves to 0.95 and 0.90 for concentric and eccentric, respectively, when testing is completed over 3 days, suggesting a learning effect (Bridgeman, et al. 2016).
-Indeed, Dirnberger et al. (2013) also observed significant increases in reliability values from day 1 and 2 (ICC=0.82-0.94) to days 2 and 3 (ICC=0.91-0.97) for the Isomed 2000 leg press (LP) isokinetic dynamometer.
+Reliability using the same device with a similar population group improves to 0.95 and 0.90 for concentric and eccentric, respectively, when testing is completed over three days, suggesting a learning effect (Bridgeman, et al. 2016).
+Indeed, Dirnberger et al. (2013) also observed significant increases in reliability values from day one and two (ICC=0.82-0.94) to days two and three (ICC=0.91-0.97) for the Isomed 2000 leg press (LP) isokinetic dynamometer.
 Such variation is potentially due to a combination of the greater complexity in muscle co-ordination and recruitment in isokinetic compared to isometric testing (Callaghan et al. 2000), the unfamiliar nature of isokinetic movement testing more generally (Hopkins, Schabort & Hawley, 2001; Schärer et al. 2019), and the impact of measurement scheduling (Kroll, 1970).
 These findings led the authors to posit that a familiarisation session would improve reliability for multi-joint isokinetic movements.
 Two additional training studies reference the reliability of multi-joint isokinetic devices.
 These studies utilised the chest press (CP; Hoffman et al. 2011), and CP and seated row (SR; Ratamess et al. 2016) by Exerbotics.
 The latter references the former for test-retest reliability of the device, with the former stating “Test-retest reliability of the dynamometer has been established in our laboratory as r=0.99” (pp. 2237).
 However, no further information on the test-retest reliability assessment is provided.
 Further, Hoffman and colleagues’ (2011) intervention was limited to the CP, thus, it is unclear if the reliability established therein was limited to the CP or also included the SR. Finally, and perhaps most importantly, the body of literature has typically investigated reliability – a measure of whether persons can be distinguished from each other, whereas, given that most utilisation of strength measurement is for the purpose of determining whether a change has occurred from test-to-test, a focus should be placed on agreement (i.e., how close the results of repeated measurements are; de Vet, et al. 2006).
-With the above in mind, the aim of this study was to determine the agreement of isometric and isokinetic upper- and lower-body multi-joint dynamometry using Exerbotics CP, LP and SR exercises.
+With the above in mind, the aim of this study was to determine the reliability and agreement of isometric and isokinetic upper- and lower-body multi-joint dynamometry using Exerbotics CP, LP and SR exercises.

 METHODS